danmackinlay/pattern_machine/README.md

 * Add a logical feature specifying bar position; possibly fit separate models for each
   * This doesn't seem to add much, only cropping up in very high order features; should I ditch it?
 If i keep it it should not be nonsensically implemented.

-Would I like to capture spectrally-meaningful relations
+Would I like to capture spectrally-meaningful relations?

 * such as projecting onto harmonic space
-* note that otherwise, I am missing out (really?) under-represented transitions in the data.
-* I could use Dictionary learning http://scikit-learn.org/stable/modules/decomposition.html#dictionary-learning to reduce the number of features from the combinatorial combinations (feels weird; am I guaranteed this will capture *important* features?)
-* I could use PCA - http://scikit-learn.org/stable/modules/decomposition.html#approximate-pca
 * I could use NNMF - http://scikit-learn.org/stable/modules/decomposition.html#non-negative-matrix-factorization-nmf-or-nnmf
 * TruncatedSVD also looks sparse-friendly and is linguistics-based - i.e. polysemy friendly

 Data concerns
 --------------

-Bonus datasets I jsut noticed on http://deeplearning.net/datasets/
+Bonus datasets I just noticed on http://deeplearning.net/datasets/

 * Piano-midi.de: classical piano pieces (http://www.piano-midi.de/)
 * Nottingham : over 1000 folk tunes (http://abc.sourceforge.net/NMD/)